dextercd/Noita-Dear-ImGui/README.md

 - This repo hosts a slightly altered version with '{', '}', and '~' characters added.

-Thanks to Kaedenn for the documentation using [this script](https://github.com/Kaedenn/noita/blob/main/tools/imgui_parse_api.py) that he created.
+Thanks to Kaedenn for the signatures documentation created using [this script](https://github.com/Kaedenn/noita/blob/main/tools/imgui_parse_api.py) that he made.